 Cranbrook farmer Theo Cunningham (left) and Burando Hill salesman Michael Kowald discuss the hydraulic set-up on the ProTrakker guidance system, which is growing in popularity in WA to enable accurate sowing into the previous year's row without disturbing stubble.

-CRANBROOK farmer Theo Cunningham calls the ProTrakker guidance hitch a game-changer.
+Cranbook farmer Theo Cunningham calls the ProTrakker Guidance Hitch a game-changer.

 It’s a big call but results on the family farm are impressive and Theo, along with his parents Twynam and Elizabeth are convinced it’s a new tool which can provide more consistent crop yields.